-We have a deep love and care for our community and those within it and want to remain being vigilant and still supportive during these times.
+We have a deep love and care for our community.
 We are a people of hope with the realization that God will never forsake us, His perfect love casts out fear and helps us to use wisdom.
 Jesus came, in the flesh, to be with us and we know that His presence is among us at all times.
 Yet, we also recognize that loneliness and lack of human connection can leave us feeling sad and at loose ends.
-We are committed to connecting and caring for the whole person and recognize that some needs will arise during this time.
+We are committed to connecting and caring for the whole person so don’t hesitate to get ahold of us.

 Grocery shopping and deliveries or other errands are arranged by calling Pastor Sandi.
 Friendly check-ins and phone calls can be made along with physical distanced walks and teas (or coffees) with our pastors, leaders and ministry co-ordinators.
 If you are writing encouragement notes for others and would like them delivered, just let us know.
 We are committed to offering care and support and don’t want people to feel alone or afraid.

 We would ask that you would be prudent to follow the health guidelines, especially concerning self-monitoring and self-isolation set out by: